logzio/documentation/docs/shipping/Code/dotnet-traces-kafka.md

 ## Configuration via Helm

-You can use a Helm chart to ship Traces to Logz.io via the OpenTelemetry collector.
+You can use a Helm chart to ship traces to Logz.io via the OpenTelemetry collector.
 The Helm tool is used to manage packages of preconfigured Kubernetes resources that use charts.

 **logzio-monitoring** allows you to ship traces from your Kubernetes cluster to Logz.io with the OpenTelemetry collector.